 Miami record executive Joe Boogiedown Stone has worked with the likes of Kanye West, Latimore, and the Black Eyed Peas.
-His HSM record label has featured works in Hollywood films, Netflix series, and video games such as Call of Duty.
+The HSM record label that Henry Stone founded and passed the reins down onto him is featured in Hollywood films, Netflix serie’s, and video games such as Call of Duty.

-Joe is also the son of legendary record man Henry Stone.
+Joe is the son of Henry Stone.
 He grew up surrounded by soul, funk, and disco music; and learned the business by following his father’s example.
-Joe himself became a pioneer in the influential Miami Bass genre while still in his teens.
+Joe became a pioneer in the influential Miami Bass genre while still in his teens.
 Rolling Stone magazine even recognized one of his co-writes, “Cars with the Boom”, performed by L’Trimm, as one of the Top 100 Hip Hop Songs of All Time.

 Joe was taught how to produce and engineer by greats like Atlantic Records legend Tom Dowd, and pop music record breaker Harry Wayne Casey (K.C. and the Sunshine Band).
 He also has his own hit records as an artist in the parody duo The 2 Live Jews.

 Thank you it’s a lot of hard work.
 I appreciate it.

 I was researching ways to clean up some old masters to get them sounding right without affecting the original sound too much, and in my research I found iZotope and I started using their products.

 We use it for cleaning up old recordings and preparing them for reissue.
 We also use their plugin module for mastering to put a nice finishing touch on things going out for streaming so we can add back that nice analog richness.
 Their software is spectacular.
 It doesn’t impede the original sounds, it just helps to accentuate and bring them forward without altering the original.